Welcome to the 2024 Lifetime of Reading Challenge!

 Yes!
 We’re equal-opportunity readers.
 Whether you choose a paper book, ebook, or audiobook, if you finish knowing the story the author set out to tell, then you’ve “read” the book!

 Absolutely!
 You can choose any book from our lists or any other book that meets the challenge theme of the challenge prompt.
 In fact, if you really enjoy an off-list book you select, we’d love to hear about it on this form.

 Can I recommend a book for one of the age range book lists?

 Yes, we’d love to hear your recommendation, and you can submit it using this form.
 Please only recommend books that you’ve already read.

 Will there be an opportunity to discuss the books we read?

-Can I join the Challenges after January?
+Can I join a reading challenge after January?

-Remind me again, how do I get the printable reading challenge log?
+How do I get the printable reading challenge log?